 How to Wash Your Dress Shirts at Home

-2. Wash shirts on your machine's delicate setting with cold water.
+2. Wash shirts on the delicate setting, with cold water.

-3. When you remove the shirts from the washing machine, grab them by the shoulders and give them a good snapping shake to uncrumple them.
+3. When removing shirts from the washing machine, grab them by the shoulders and give them a good snapping shake to uncrumple.

-4. Transfer the shirts to a hanger, hang in a convenient place (the shower rod is ideal) and give them a good tug at the sleeves and button placket to ease any wrinkles.
+4. Hang wet shirts to air dry (the shower rod is ideal) and give them a good tug at the sleeves and button placket to ease wrinkles.

 5. Once dry, give shirts a light pressing.